Complete a free COTC application at least 1 week prior to the start of a semester or term

-Future students who have never applied to COTC will need to create an account before they can complete an application.
+If you are a future student who has never applied to COTC, you need to create an account before you can complete an application.

 Click on “Not registered yet?
 Create an account!” (screenshot below).

 2. Verify Account Creation Email

-When students create an account to apply to COTC, they will be asked to verify the email they used to create the account before they can begin and complete their application.
+When you create an account to apply to COTC, you will be asked to verify the email you used to create the account before you can begin and complete your application.

 When the link is selected from the applicant email, the prompt below will appear.
-Students need to select the sign in button at the top of this form and enter the email address and password created.
+You need to select the sign in button at the top of this form and enter the email address and password created.

 3. Complete the COTC Application

-Students can complete their application by signing in with their email and password.
+You can complete your application by signing in with your email and password.

 The COTC application is not the same as a selective healthcare application.

-Students interested in healthcare programs that require selection must attend a program information meeting and have an additional application and steps to complete.
+If you are interested in a healthcare program that requires selection, you must attend a program information meeting and complete an additional application and steps.
+Selective healthcare programs are: